- Course at a Glance

 - Improved career choices and income

-- A valuable and accredited Master of Engineering (Civil: Structural)** qualification
+- A valuable and accredited Master of Engineering (Civil: Structural)** degree

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.